jermnelson/Colorado-Springs-Friends-Meeting-Website/2012/eighth-month/MinutesForMeetingForWorshipForBusiness.rst

 2. Cash Flow Report

-   Beginning balance 7/1 Ent 3,9  752.88, from that amount made mortgage payment, `Molly`_ and `Sarah 753.88 3,346.89.
-Susan 533.60 earned
+   Beginning balance 7/1 Ent 3,9  752.88, from that amount made mortgage payment, `Molly`_ and `Sarah`_ 753.88 3,346.89. $533.60 in the Susan B. Anthony
-   33.85 in Susan B. Anthony.
+   account $33.85 earned in interest.
 Other reserves 5976, 3314.53 in other 2,908.14 at
    Ent.
-Friends Friducity $$$ , Calver, 10.00 total in building fund of XXX.xx
+Friends Fiduciary $$$ , Culver, 1000 total in building fund.

-   Question: Building fund doesni't reflect roofing cost?
-No, payment happened in August, reporting July 1-31st. `Larry`_ voluteer?
+   Question: Building fund doesn't reflect roofing cost?
+No, payment happened in August, reporting July 1-31st. `Larry`_ volunteer?
 Second Thursday of every month to the Building meeting home.
-One concern is the aucoteics, meeting any ideas.
+One concern is the acoustics, meeting any ideas.
 Email

    Cash flow report accepted. `Julie`_ comment very nice is that cash flow is